NeneWang/docs/paperless-research/documentation-oriented-work.md

 Context:
-- Projects includes: learning mini projects/exercises +
+- Projects includes: learning mini projects/exercises
+- In this paper I will be looking up into